cook bacon in oven on parchment paper crispy

 It’s so easy.
 If you want to reserve the bacon fat for later use, simply allow it to cool on the sheet pan for a few minutes, then pour it into your container of choice.
 If not, wait for the pan to cool, then gather up the foil and discard.
 Wash with soap and water, as usual.
 That’s it!
 No baked-on mess or ugly stains.

-How to Cook Perfect Bacon in the Oven
+Step-by-Step Guide to Cook Bacon in the Oven

-7. Using tongs, move the perfectly oven-baked bacon to a paper-towel-lined platter.
+7. Using tongs, transfer the perfectly cooked bacon to a paper-towel-lined platter to drain any excess grease.

 Print Recipe Pin Recipe